21 SaaS Marketing Metrics You Must Track in 2022

 Leads can be qualified into two categories as they move further down the marketing funnel based on their expected outcome.

 The first one is marketing qualified leads (MQLs) which refer to prospects that show signs of potential to make a purchase.
 It can be understood through the interested behavior of the (potential) customer, such as content downloads or frequent website visits.
-These are usually customer who are at the top of the marketing funnel.
+These are usually the customer who is at the top of the marketing funnel.

 In fact, a recent trend that we are seeing is, around 80% of revenue comes from 20% of the leads.
 It’s very important that you keep track of your customers’ journey, understand which campaign brought them, and what led them to convert.